NuooXu/myreactfrontend/README.md

 # myreactfrontend
-It is the front-end of Social Media Application, which include React Hooks, Immer, WebSocket ect.
+It is the front-end of Social Media Application, which includes React Hooks, Immer, WebSocket etc.

 Use MongoDB Atlas as database.